nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 are required - one to display patient information and one to display doctor information.

 Let's call these cards `EnlargedDoctorInfoCard` and `EnlargedPatientInfoCard`.
 However, we only have one `StackPane` to display the information of the queried doctor or patient.
-So, we need a way to toggle between displaying either card, depending on whether the user has selected a doctor or patient to view.
+This `StackPane` spans over the right-most column seen in the GUI above, and serves as a placeholder for the info cards.
+So, we now need a way to toggle between displaying either card, depending on whether the user has selected a doctor or patient to view.

 ##### Exploring the user journey
 {: .no_toc}